ADA-GWU/guidedresearchproject-aliasgerovs/README.md

 ## Project Structure
 This repository contains the code and resources for implementing federated machine learning for image classification.
-The project aims to explore the application of federated learning algorithms using the TensorFlow Federated (TFF) framework on image classification tasks.
-The implementation focuses on privacy-preserving techniques and efficient communication protocols provided by TFF.
+The project aims to explore the application of federated learning algorithms on image classification tasks.
+The implementation focuses on privacy-preserving techniques and efficient communication protocols.

 A brief description of what this project does and who it's for